Vallsp/bettercap-vision/README.md

 - The Grafana dashboard and data source configurations can be adjusted in `./app/grafana-provisioning/dashboards/dashboard.yml` and `./app/grafana-provisioning/datasources/datasources.yml` respectively, allowing for further customization of how data is displayed.
 - You can add your own dashboards json files in `./app/grafana-provisioning/dashboards`.

+## IMPORTANT

+- Bettercap and Logstash use host networking to communicate with each other.
+This is because Bettercap does not support custom network interfaces for the REST API.
+This means that the Bettercap REST API is exposed on the host machine, so be sure to secure it properly.
+In addition, Elasticsearch has port 9200 exposed for Logstash to send data to it.

 ## Credits